clevermethod/lessons-sass/README.md

 ## How-to's

 ### Rules
-are the same as css with the key difference of nesting
+are the same as in css with the key difference of nesting

 **scss (single):**
 ~~~~